 the aggregate quantity of Gas which Shippers and/or OBA Parties may temporarily accumulate in the Transmission System (Parked Gas); and/or

-the aggregate quantity of Line Pack which Shippers and/or OBA Parties may temporarily draw down (Loaned Gas).
+the aggregate quantity of Line Pack which Shippers and/or OBA Parties may temporarily draw down (Loaned Gas),

+and will publish those quantities on OATIS.

-A Shipper or OBA Party must apply to First Gas in advance of any Day to either Park Gas or take Loaned Gas on that Day.
-First Gas will from time publish [on OATIS] reasonable procedures to be used by:
+A Shipper or OBA Party must apply to First Gas before any Day to either park Gas or take Loaned Gas on that Day.
+First Gas will publish on OATIS the procedures to be used:

-any party applying to Park or take Loaned Gas; and
+to apply to park or take Loaned Gas; and

-First Gas in responding to any such application,
+by First Gas in responding to that application,

 which may include deadlines by which applications must be lodged and approved.

-Applications to Park Gas or take Loaned Gas will be processed on a “first come, first served” basis, provided that First Gas may:
+Applications to park Gas or take Loaned Gas will be processed on a “first come, first served” basis, provided that First Gas may:

-introduce procedures to allocate quantities of Parked Gas and/or Loaned Gas should requests to Park Gas and/or take Loaned Gas exceed the quantities determined pursuant to section 8.22;
+introduce procedures to allocate quantities of Parked Gas and/or Loaned Gas should requests to park Gas and/or take Loaned Gas exceed the quantities determined pursuant to section 8.17;

-allow a Shipper or OBA Party to both Park Gas in one period of a Day and take Loaned Gas in another period of the same Day, provided that:
+allow a Shipper or OBA Party to both park Gas in one period of a Day and take Loaned Gas in another period of the same Day, provided that:

-such periods do not overlap; and
+those periods do not overlap; and

-the party concerned makes separate applications to Park Gas and take Loaned Gas; and
+the Shipper or OBA Party makes separate applications to park Gas and take Loaned Gas; and

-link its approval of requests to take Loaned Gas on a Day to requests to Park Gas on that same Day.
+link its approval of requests to take Loaned Gas on a Day to requests to park Gas on that same Day.

-To the extent that First Gas approves any application to Park Gas or take Loaned Gas on any Day it will exclude the approved quantity of Parked Gas or Loaned Gas from its calculation of the Shipper’s or Interconnected Party’s Mismatch and Running Mismatch for (only) that Day.
+To the extent that First Gas approves any application to park Gas or take Loaned Gas on any Day it will exclude the approved quantity of Parked Gas or Loaned Gas from its calculation of the Shipper’s or OBA Party’s Mismatch and Running Mismatch for (only) that Day.

-First Gas will from to time determine and notify [on OATIS] the prices payable to Park Gas and take Loaned Gas, which may be different both in magnitude and structure.
+First Gas will from to time determine and notify on OATIS the prices payable to park Gas and take Loaned Gas, which may be different both in magnitude and structure.

-Nothing in sections 8.21 to 8.26 will derogate from First Gas requirement to provide transmission capacity and maintain Line Pack between Acceptable Operating Limits.
+Nothing in sections 8.16 to 8.21 will limit First Gas’ obligations to provide transmission capacity and maintain Line Pack between Acceptable Operating Limits.

-Gas Trading to Affect Mismatch
+Gas Trading to Manage Mismatch

 Shippers and OBA Parties may trade Gas for any reason, including as a means of managing their respective Running Mismatches.
+Where an OBA applies at a Delivery Point, the OBA Party’s Mismatch (including Running Mismatch and any ERM) will be deemed to exist in the Receipt Zone and not at the Delivery Point.

-No Gas trade will be unwound, nor will any adjustment be made to the Running Mismatch of either party to any Gas trade because of any adjustment to the seller’s Running Mismatch (as such was known at the time the trade occurred) made subsequently, whether as the result of a Wash-up or for any other reason.
+No Gas trade will be unwound, and no adjustment will be made to the Running Mismatch of a party to any Gas trade because of any adjustment to the seller’s Running Mismatch (as it existed at the time of the trade) made subsequently, whether as the result of a Wash-up or for any other reason.

-In respect of any Gas trade on a Day, First Gas will make the required adjustments to the Running Mismatch of the seller and buyer, respectively, at the end of such Day.
-It is the responsibility of the buyer and seller in respect of any Gas trade to ensure that First Gas is aware of that trade.
+In respect of any Gas trade on a Day, First Gas will make the required adjustments to the Running Mismatch of the seller and buyer, respectively, at the end of that Day.
+It is the responsibility of the buyer and seller in respect of any Gas trade to ensure that First Gas is notified of that trade, preferably via a Gas Market.

 curtailment